Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** A person who writes essays, especially for newspapers or magazines.
 **Sentence:** The essayist discussed the impact of climate change on agriculture in her article.
 **Conversation:**
-A – Who wrote the article on farming and climate change?
+A – Who wrote the article on farming and climate change
 B – It was written by a well-known essayist in the agriculture field.

 ---